Skip to main content

 This is not a Claude problem.
 It is an instruction architecture problem.

 Intempt built five GTM Skills that cover the full agency creative and outreach stack: email marketing, cold outreach, ad creative, lifecycle personalization, and landing pages.
 Every skill is built on 2026 benchmark data from Klaviyo, Gong Labs, Woodpecker, Omnisend, Dynamic Yield, and Iterable.
-Together, they replace the six-tool briefing loop that is costing your agency hours per client per week.
+This guide covers what each skill does, what benchmarks it runs on, and how to run the full system inside Intempt.

 The gap between those teams and the rest: the rest are running five to seven separate AI tools per client, each starting from a blank prompt, each producing a slightly different interpretation of the same brand.
 Output is fast.
 It is also fragmented.
 The client brief describes the campaign.
 It never describes the brand.
 Every tool fills in that gap differently.
 The customer sees all of it in one week and feels the inconsistency before they can name it.

-The market signal is already there.
-Klaviyo expanded its Claude integration in May 2026 specifically to bring brand context into Claude workflows.
+Claude Skills fix the instruction layer.
+They do not ask you to buy fewer tools.
+They ensure every tool starts from the same place.
+The market signal is already there: Klaviyo expanded its Claude MCP integration in May 2026 specifically to bring brand context into Claude workflows.
 Adobe launched Brand Intelligence.
 Canva launched Brand Hubs.
-Stability AI launched Brand Studio.
 The entire category moved toward the same insight in the same 18-month window: generation without instruction governance is a liability.

 The average DTC-focused agency in 2026 runs three to five AI tools per client account.
 ChatGPT or Claude for copy.
 Canva or Adobe Firefly for creative.
 Jasper or Copy.ai for email.
 AdCreative.ai for paid social.
-Notion AI or ClickUp for briefs.
+Every one of those tools starts from zero on every brief.

 The account manager writes a fresh prompt for the email copy.
 The creative specialist writes a fresh prompt for the ad assets.
 The outreach specialist writes a fresh prompt for the cold sequences.
 Three prompts, three interpretations, one client brand.
 The email sounds like Mailchimp wrote it.
 The ads sound like a performance marketer wrote them.
 The LinkedIn sequence sounds like a different company entirely.